Bouke/docx-mailmerge/README.rst

 Starting in version 0.2.0 there's also the feature for template merging.
-This creates a copy of the template for each item in the list, does a merge, and separates the them by page breaks.
+This creates a copy of the template for each item in the list, does a merge, and separates them by page breaks.
 ::

     document.merge_pages([